 Persons convicted on federal charges of possessing any controlled substance face penalties of up to one year in prison, a mandatory fine of no less than \$1,000, or both.
 Second convictions are punishable by not less than 15 days but not more than two years in prison and a minimum fine of \$2,500.
 Subsequent convictions are punishable by not less than 90 days but not more than three years in prison and a minimum fine of \$5,000.

-For the most recent and complete Federal Trafficking Penalties information, visit the website of the U.S. Drug Enforcement Administration at campusdrugprevention.gov/sites/default/ files/2022-07/Federal\Trafficking\Penalties\ Chart\6-23-22.pdf.
+For the most recent and complete Federal Trafficking Penalties information, visit the website of the U.S. Drug Enforcement Administration at www.campusdrugprevention.gov/sites/default/ files/2022-07/Federal_Trafficking_Penalties Chart_6-23-22.pdf.

-Drug and Alcohol Abuse Prevention Program:
+Drug and Alcohol State Laws